tomcam/mb/website/docs/theme-architecture.md

 * Mention that the following are added automatically responsive.css theme-dark.css
+* Random assets like graphics files or random HTML files in the current article's directory are copied but not CSS files.
+The only CSS files are those specified in the TOML file plus responsive.css
 * wide vs. pillar: THIS NEEDS UPDATING
   - 11/23/20: bind.css files are identical, but not sidebar*.css files
   - Most themes are based on Textual.